ElectronicsClubAltona/Arduino_93C46/README.md

 # 93C46 Library for Arduino

  **N.b.
 This library only works for chips in the 64x16 mode.
-If your chip support 128x8 mode, please make sure your ORG pin is tied to GND.**
+If your chip supports 128x8 mode, please make sure your ORG pin is tied to GND.**
  128x8 support is planned in the future, i.e., when I get a chip that supports it.

 [93C46 Datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/doc5140.pdf)